syang-lab/Text2SQL-RAG-Chatbot/README.md

 ```

 3. Model Memory Reduction and Speedup
-<br>Training Llama 7B model will require (AdamW  8 bytes per parameter * 7 billion parameters) 56 GB of GPU memory with full precision.
-To reduce the memory consumption and speedup the training speed, exploying Quantation and LoRa method concurrently.
-The resulting number of trainable parameters is about 2.8 billion.
+<br> Training the Llama 7B model necessitates 56 GB of GPU memory with full precision, calculated as (8 bytes per parameter * 7 billion parameters, assuming AdamW optimizer).
+To mitigate memory consumption and accelerate training, we concurrently employ Quantization and LoRA methods.
+This approach reduces the number of trainable parameters to approximately 2.8 billion.
-<br> a.Quantation method: representing weights and activations with lower-precision data types like 8-bit integers (int8)
+<br> a.Quantization method involves representing weights and activations using lower-precision data types such as 8-bit integers (int8).
-<br> b.LoRa: inserting a smaller number of new weights into the model and only these are trained.
+<br> b.LoRA involves inserting a smaller number of new weights into the model, and only these weights are trained.

-The following codes take the configuration of quantization and LoRa.
+The following code demonstrates how to utilize configurations for quantization and LoRa:
 ```
     model = AutoModelForCausalLM.from_pretrained(model_id, quantization_config=quantization_config, device_map="auto")
     model = get_peft_model(model, peft_config)

 ```

-The configurations of quantization and LoRa are shown below:
+Here are the configurations for quantization and LoRa:
 ```
   peft_config:
     lora_alpha: 16